jerryryle/etrade-cli/README.md

 # etrade-cli
 E*TRADE Command-line Interface

+This is a hobby project to create a command-line E*TRADE client in Go.

 Quick Start:
 1. Install Go 1.20 or later: https://go.dev/doc/install
 2. `make install` - Build and install the binary to your Go install path.